maybe get a new name?

-This one is the fourth and final contender of the 2018 Sheki vodka experiment.
-It was called Stolichniy vodka, and if that name reminds you of the formidable Stolichnaya, then you’re probably already a bit worried that this one might turn out to be a disappointment.
+This one is the fourth and final contender of the Sheki vodka experiment.
+It’s called Stolichniy, and if the name reminds you of the formidable Stolichnaya, then you’re probably already a bit worried that it might turn out to be a disappointment.

-This one cost 5 manat for 500ml, so again it was a 4€/700ml deal, which was a solid 10/10.
-It is affordable to get wasted in the Caucasian Mountains.
+This one cost 5 Manat for 500ml, so again it was a 4€/700ml deal.
+It sure is affordable to get wasted in the Caucasian Mountains.

-There was a strong smell when I opened the bottle, something like industrial alcohol that was rather off putting.
+There was a strong smell when I opened the bottle, something like industrial alcohol that was rather off-putting.
 I hesitated to take a sip, but when I did, the taste was cold and soft, and the vodka went down easily.
-It was much better than I had expected.
-A 7/10.
+It was much better than I had been expecting.

-The aftertaste on the other hand was weak and boring.
+The aftertaste on the other hand was weak and somewhat boring.
 There wasn’t any significant warming sensation, and just a faint aroma of metal.
-I’ll give this one a 5/10.

 Overall, Stolichniy vodka was better than the bottle design suggested and worse than the name promised.